MaelaBrelivet/CreditCardFraudDetection/README.md

 * Hyperparameter optimization using `RandomizedSearchCV`.
 * Testing unsupervised anomaly detection algorithms (e.g., Isolation Forest).
 * Deploying a prediction API using FastAPI and Docker.

+---
+*Project developed as part of a personal Data Science portfolio (2025).*